FOCUS Filing Dates

 TO: All NASD Members and Other Interested Persons

-The following are NASD Notices to Members issued during the fourth quarter of 1986, and the first and second quarters of 1987.
-Requests for copies of any notice should be accompanied by a self-addressed mailing label and directed to: NASD Administrative Services, 1735 K Street, N.W., Washington, D.C.
-20006-1506
+Following is a list of NASD Notices to Members issued during the second quarter of 1983.
+Requests for copies of any notice should be accompanied by a self-addressed label and may be directed to: NASD Administrative Services, 1735 K Street, N.W., Washington, D.C.
+20006.

 Notice Number